adrianj/RangeImaging/readme.txt

 git pull origin master : Fetches and merges changes from origin (the web hosted version) into master (my local version).

-git fetch origin	: followed by... git merge origin/master  :  These two commands do the same as 'git pull origin master', but so far I haven't had much luck with the automerging of conflicts, eg, within this readme file.
+git fetch origin	: followed by... git merge origin/master  :  These two commands do the same as 'git pull origin master', but doing the fetch seperately can be less confusing if a conflict results.